In my review of cryptocurrencies, I mentioned that Bitcoin Cash offers "relatively less security compared to Bitcoin".

 - Even using an open-source wallet has risks.
 Make sure not to expose the RPC ports you're using to attackers..

-When holding significant funds that would hurt you if lost, you may want to have a dedicated, always-offline computer to transact using (even with the network card removed).
-If you are in this situation, read about the Glacier protocol, learn about the motivations behind every step, and follow its steps.
+When holding significant funds that would hurt you if lost, you may want to have a hardware wallet like Trezor or Ledger, or perhaps a dedicated, always-offline computer to transact using (even with the network card removed).
+If you are in this situation, read about the Glacier protocol, learn about the motivations behind every step, and consider following its steps.

 Some malware gets around being unable to fish for your private key by replacing the address to send money in the clipboard with a similar-looking one from the attacker.
 Always double-check the address before hitting "send".

 Other malware logs your keys and eventually might learn your password.

 Learn how your wallet stores the keys (it is not just the passphrase in a file), and make sure they are encrypted with a password.